WeersmaLabIBD/Response_to_vedolizumab_in_UC/README.md

 The 1_Alignment contains the script 'Cellranger_script' which would create jobs to run each 10x lane through CellRanger.

-## demultiplexing, double detection, and QC
+## Demultiplexing, double detection, and QC